 Not a professional one.
 My mother studied piano when she was a girl, and my father's sister is a professional organist who earned her degree from Peabody in Baltimore.
 She was actually the person who recognized my talent when I was 2 or 3.
 She was visiting, and said to my family, "You know, this girl can actually sing in key!"
-They started me with piano lessons when I was about 9.
+They started me with piano lessons when I was about 5.
+I started voice lessons when I was about 9.